swork/triangle-completion/README.md

 ```

 Specifications use `alpha`, `beta`, `gamma` for angles and `A`, `B`, `C` for the
 corresponding opposite sides.
-As shown, an SSA spec involving an obtuse angle
+As shown, an SSA spec involving an acute angle
 generates both possible solutions.

 Invalid inputs (zero/NaN/undefined, or unsolvable specifications) throw